Dbquity/DbquityExamples/WebWordle/README.md

 # Guess a word off a web page

 This model introduces the `style` model element and the `input` field modifier.
-It utilizes the built-in function `download()` function, which when called on a text that contains a url downloads the content of that webpage as a text.
+It utilizes the built-in `download()` function, which when called on a text that contains a url downloads the content as a text.

 Here is the overview:

 ![](WebWordle.dbquity.svg)

-The [WebWordle.dbquity](WebWordle.dbquity) file contains the model, and the sketch of adding a keyboard to the `Game`, which is shown below, showcases both the `case`function and `oncreate`, which is one out of 4 `entity` triggers:
+The [WebWordle.dbquity](WebWordle.dbquity) file contains the model source, and the sketch of adding a keyboard to the `Game`, which is shown below, showcases both the `case`function and `oncreate`, which is one out of 4 `entity` triggers:

 ```dbquity
 oncreate, onrefresh, ondelete, oncopy